rgbkrk/ExpediaPersonalizedSortCompetition/README.md

 We'll be focused on doing this on a remote box, tailored for Rackspace's Performance Cloud Servers.

-### Getting setup
+## Getting setup

-To get up and running, install git via
+To get up and running, install git and unzip

 ```bash
 $ apt-get install -y git unzip
 ```

+then

 #### Clone this repository